 John Jacobsmeyer

-Faculty Chair, Director of Printmaking

 Michael Grimaldi

-Director of Drawing & Anatomy

 Nina Levy

 Clifford Owens

-Director of Critical Studies

 Wade Schuman

 Dan Thompson

-Director of Painting

-Director of Sculpture

-CFA Faculty Chair
+Faculty Chair, Director of Printmaking Director of Drawing & Anatomy Director of Sculpture Director of Critical Studies Director of Painting CFA Faculty Chair

 ADJUNCT FACULTY

 The adjunct faculty represents a diverse group of exhibiting artists invited to teach at the Academy in their specific areas of expertise.
 Through a rotation of Adjuncts, the Academy keeps the curriculum balanced, current and vibrant.